anywhichway/ipvfs/README.md

 Writes a versioned file.

-`version` and `...resetOfMetadata` are optional. `version` can be a number or string.
-If version is a string, it can be retrieved using the `@` form of `read`.
+`version` and `...restOfMetadata` are optional.

+When `version` is provided, it should be a string.
+It can be retrieved using the `@` form of `read`.
 Semantic versioning, .e.g. `@1.0.1` is not required, but certainly possible.
 The calling library will need to handle the semantics.
+When a version is not provided, a sequential number is assigned that is the same as the history index postion + 1.
+Previous versiouns can always be retrieved using the `#` from of `read`.

+the `restOfMetadata` can be any JSON key vale pairs, including nested ones.

-If the file does not exist, it is created.
+If the file at path does not exist, it is created.

-If there are any changes since the first write (including changes to the version number of metadata, a new version is created.
+If there are any changes to the `content`, `version` or `restOfMetadata` since the previous write a new `ChangeRecord` is added to the history.
+Leaving properties out of `restOfMetadata` has them remain the same.
+To delete a property, use an explicit value of `undefined` or `null`.

 # Release History (Reverse Chronological Order)

+2023-01-02 v0.0.4a Documentation updates.
+Changed numbering to include the ALPHA (a) indicator.

 2023-01-01 v0.0.3 Documentation updates.